virtualmo/panw-aci-doctor/README.md

 	Example:
 	![Example2](https://raw.githubusercontent.com/mohanadelamin/panw-aci-doctor/master/images/example2.png)

-	**Step 2**: Define the match criteria for when Panorama will trigger the API call to panw-aci-doctor, and attach the HTTP profile.
+	### Step 2: Define the match criteria for when Panorama will trigger the API call to panw-aci-doctor, and attach the HTTP profile.
 	1. Select **Panorama** > **Log Settings**.
 	2. On the **Threat** section click **Add**
 	3. Add a descriptive **Name**